 You thought it would never happen to

 you.
-You have been a committed lover and spouse for years and
+You have been a committed lover and spouse

 you came home unexpectedly and met your spouse making love with